microsoft/onnxruntime/docs/performance/tune-performance.md

 * If ORT is built with OpenMP, use the OpenMP env variable to control the number of intra op num threads.
 * If ORT is not built with OpenMP, use the appropriate ORT API to control intra op num threads.
-* Inter op num threads setting - is used only when parallel execution is enabled, is not affected by OpenMP settings, and should always be set using the ORT APIs.
+* InterOp num threads setting - is used only when parallel execution is enabled, is not affected by OpenMP settings, and should always be set using the ORT APIs.

 ### Custom threading callbacks